- PhD, Historical Archaeology, College of William & Mary

 Smithsonian National Museum of African American History and Culture

 Great Dismal Swamp Stakeholder Collaborative

-In no particular order, my central interests as seen in my publications, research writings, and media appearances include: political economy theory; landscapes; alienation (as a historical-material phenomenon and process); the capitalist mode of production (and Black Capitalism--importantly, a la Marable); Diasporas and exile; marronage, Maroon communities, and the (so-called) Underground Railroad; labor and commodities; defiance and resistance; animal emancipation/rights and archaeology; Marxian-existentialist perspectives; community systems and structure; hobos, the Great Depression, and social transience; politics of archaeological resource stewardship; capitalist transformations/transitions; archaeological research modeling and some methods areas (e.g., excavation, survey, and certain modes of data recordation); home and homelessness; race/racism/racialization; the nature of the archaeological record; the archaeologist’s experience; and, historical archaeology as social justice and world-transformational praxis.
+In no particular order, my central interests as seen in my publications, research writings, and media appearances include: political economy theory; landscapes; alienation (as a historical-material phenomenon and process); the capitalist mode of production (and Black Capitalism--importantly, via the work of Manning Marable); Diasporas and exile; marronage, Maroon communities, and the (so-called) Underground Railroad; labor and commodities; defiance and resistance; animal emancipation/rights and archaeology; Marxian-existentialist perspectives; community systems and structure; hobos, the Great Depression, and social transience; politics of archaeological resource stewardship; capitalist transformations/transitions; archaeological research modeling and some methods areas (e.g., excavation, survey, and certain modes of data recordation); home and homelessness; race/racism/racialization; the nature of the archaeological record; the archaeologist’s experience; and, historical archaeology as social justice and world-transformational praxis.

 My main American University research Projects since 2009 include:

-- The Great Depression Undocumented Labor Project (Archaeological work at the Wye Trestle site in Delta, PA with focus on the undocumented hobo communities that was “settled” just past the edge of town in the 1890-1940 era)
+- The Great Depression Undocumented Labor Project (Archaeological work at the Wye Trestle site in Delta, PA with focus on the undocumented hobo community that was “settled” just past the edge of town in the 1890-1940 era)

 Honors, Awards, and Fellowships

 WMU Distinguished Anthropology Alumnus; William and Mary Disctinguished Doctoral Dissertation in Social Sciences; Keynote at Great Dismal Swamp NPS Network To Freedom Ceremony